nicolasme/s7comm/README.md

 test_real value=403.14764404296875 1623227849849296642
 ```

+## Datatypes

+You have to specifie the data type in your config file for each node.
+At the moment, only those types are implemented :

+bool, byte, word, dword, int, dint, uint, udint, real, time

 ## Telegraf configuration

 To use the plugin with telegraf, add this configuration to your main telegraf.conf file.
 S7comm is an external plugin using [shim](https://github.com/influxdata/telegraf/blob/master/plugins/common/shim/README.md) and [execd](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/execd).
 Go see their doc for more information.